theskumar/python-dotenv/README.md

 `load_dotenv` do not override existing System environment variables.
 To override, pass `override=True` to `load_dotenv()`.

+`load_dotenv` also accepts `encoding` parameter to open the `.env` file.
+The default encoding is platform dependent (whatever `locale.getpreferredencoding()` returns), but any encoding supported by Python can be used.
+See the [codecs](https://docs.python.org/3/library/codecs.html#standard-encodings) module for the list of supported encodings.

 You can use `find_dotenv()` method that will try to find a `.env` file by (a) guessing where to start using `__file__` or the working directory -- allowing this to work in non-file contexts such as IPython notebooks